Abhijit-Kumar-GitHub/DB/README.md

 - **Problem:** Used bubble sort (O(n²)) to sort merged keys
 - **Solution:** Replaced with std::sort (O(n log n))
 - **Impact:** Faster merge operations for large nodes
+- **Drawback:** Need to make the node merging such that it is already sorted, which will allow the Merge operatino at just O(n) time.

 ### Bug #2: Delete Persistence
 - **Problem:** Deletes that didn't trigger underflow weren't marked dirty